andre000/docker-build-script/MongoDB/README.md

 ### Usage

-Run the `mongo-build.sh` script first and then `mongo-run.sh`.
+Before starting the image, you must run the `mongo-build.sh` script.

+Then you can run the `mongo-run.sh` script.
+It uses the port 27017.

-The `mongo-run.sh` tries to create a volume on `/data/mongodb` by default.
+The `mongo-run.sh` tries to create a volume on `{current_path}/.data/mongo` by default.

 If you don't want this behavior, use the `--no-volume` flag.